Diocese of Oakland: Sexual abuse scandals

-By 2009, the diocese had paid $60.5 million in financial settlements to victims of sexual abuse, the largest payments being made in 2004 and 2005.
+By 2009, the diocese had paid $60.5 million in financial settlements to victims of sexual abuse.

-In 2010, Teresa Rosson sued the diocese, claiming that Kiesle had sexually abused her, starting when she was an 11-year-old girl in 1972.
-Kiesle had married her mother in 1982.
-Rosson said that the diocese should have removed Kiesle from contact with parishioners when he was originally convicted in 1978.

-The California Supreme Court in 2012 ruled against a 2007 sexual abuse lawsuit brought by the six Quarry brothers against the diocese.
-The brothers claimed to have been sexually abused in the early 1970s by Reverend Donald Broderson.
-The court stated that since the one-year extension on the expired statute of limitations had ended, the brothers could not sue the diocese.
-Broderson was laicised in the 1990s.

-In July 2020, Reverend Varghese Alengadan from St. Joseph Basilica in Alameda was charged with committing sexual battery against a woman in 2019.
+In July 2020, Varghese Alengadan from St. Joseph Basilica in Alameda was charged with committing sexual battery against a woman in 2019.
 Alengadan never showed up in court and was considered a fugitive.
-After the alleged victim filed her accusation against Alegadan in early 2020, the diocese had suspended him from ministry.
+After the alleged victim filed her accusation against Alegadan in early 2020, the diocese suspended him from ministry.
 In December 2020, the diocese paid $3.5 million to settle a lawsuit brought by a former seminarian who claimed he was raped by a diocesan priest in Livermore in 2017.

 The diocese filed for bankruptcy in May 2023, saying that 330 new sexual abuse lawsuits had been filed against it since 2020.
-Filing for bankruptcy or Chapter 11 bankruptcy protection has been criticised as a way to put further cases on indefinite hold.
-Chapter 11 protection avoids numerous costly individual trials, grouping them into one settlement.
-There is no discovery process about such matters as what church leaders knew as in a trial.
-Abuse survivors have called this a way to silence them.
-Joseph Piscitelli, a 1970s victim in the diocese of Oakland whose 2020 case was put on hold when the diocese declared bankruptcy in 2023, said "Oakland could get together enough money to build a $200 million cathedral not too long ago, but they can't get the money together to pay the child victims whom they raped for decades".
+Joseph Piscitelli, a 1970s victim in the diocese of Oakland whose 2020 case was put on hold when the diocese declared bankruptcy, criticized the diocese for building "a $200 million cathedral" but not making reparations for victims of sexual abuse.